VonSwirl/nextjs-tailwind-ionic-capacitor-starter/README.md

 ## **Description**

-This is an Ionic - Nextjs - Tailwind - Capacitor App for educational purposes.
+This is an Ionic - Nextjs - Tailwind - Capacitor App.

 ## Reading List